-Lumeca delivers virtual healthcare to First Nations in Saskatchewan
+Lumeca delivers virtual healthcare to First Nation in Saskatchewan

 Lumeca is available to Saskatchewan residents with a valid Saskatchewan Health Card for COVID-19 screening and general health consultations